arkadiko-dao/arkadiko/docs/grant.md

 ![Architecture](https://github.com/philipdesmedt/arkadiko-dao/blob/master/docs/architecture-high-level.png?raw=true)

 Components & Technical Specs
-- A set of around 10-15 Clarity smart contracts will be built (most are already built but need to be iterated upon).
+- A set of around 15 Clarity smart contracts will be built.
+Some are already built but need to be iterated upon.
+Those that are already built need to be more secure with smart contract asserts, post conditions, and some need to become more flexible + battle tested.
+E.g. in the initial version, it was not possible for a user to have multiple vaults.
+In a recent effort, I made it possible for users to have multiple vaults.
+- A react UI will be built on the Stacks.js library hooking into the smart contracts.
+The initial UI will consist of three big sections:
+  - Creating Vaults, Minting & Burning
--
+  - Auctioning of Liquidated Vaults
+  - Voting and other DAO functions
+- Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job

+A functional v1 can be tested at https://github.com/philipdesmedt/arkadiko-dao.
+It requires running mocknet.

 ### User Stories